npezza93/action_push_web/README.md

 This will install the gem and run the necessary migrations to set up the database.

+You'll need to add `<%= action_push_web_key_tag %>` to the <head> of your application's layout.

+The install generator will also output a generated public and private key that you'll want to add to your credentitals.

 ### With import maps

 If you are using [propshaft](https://github.com/rails/propshaft) and [import maps](https://github.com/rails/importmap-rails):